 Are you wondering what’s the best DMZ tour?

-When we visited Korea last year, we absolutely wanted to visit the DMZ.
+When we visited Korea, we absolutely wanted to visit the DMZ.

 We did tremendous research about the best way to visit the DMZ and the best DMZ tour.

 What we didn’t know at that time was that the inter-Korean summit would sabotage our plans.